H4CK3RG0D/h4ck3rg0d/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Discord.js API, Arduino
-- 🌱 I’m currently learning Javascript, Java, C++, Python, Swift
+- 🌱 I’m currently learning Javascript, Java, C++, Swift, Lua